 The apartment building, a 1 minute walk from MATAN, is situated on convenient bus lines, within walking distance of major supermarkets, gyms, and parks where the students are able to exercise and relax.
-Girls have 1-2 roommates and about 6 apartment mates.
+Girls have 1-2 roommates and about 6-8 apartment mates.
 The madrichot live in the apartments with the students and are a guiding force in helping to create a comfortable and Torani environment.
-While the students are expected to keep their apartments and personal space clean, there is a cleaner once a week for the communal living space, kitchen and bathrooms.
+The students are expected to keep their apartments and personal space clean and are provided with the cleaning supplies that are necessary.

 Living in an apartment building with Israeli families for neighbors exposes the students to what it is like to really live in Jerusalem.
 They have the independence of living on their own with the comfort of having a support system through the madrichot, Eim Bayit, and staff.